martin-cao/SSMS/README.md

-# SSMS –– A Qt-based Supermarket Selling Managing System
+# SSMS –– A Qt-based Supermarket Sales Management System

 > [!NOTE]
 > This is a course project of Object-Oriented Programming (C++) from Tianjin University of Science and Technology